Environmental & Ecosystem Sciences

 - Students at WSU’s School of the Environment get the opportunity to learn from experienced College of Arts and Sciences faculty and College of Agricultural, Human, and Natural Resource Sciences faculty with expertise in a wide variety of fields in the environmental, ecosystem and earth sciences.

-- This degree completion program gives students a convenient and flexible option to complete an environmental science degree started at a community college or campus-based university.
+- The online ecosystem degree completion program gives students a convenient and flexible option to complete an environmental science degree started at a community college or campus-based university.

 - Students have the option to earn an Organic Agriculture Undergraduate Certificate while completing their degree.